glucometers-tech/glucometer-protocols/abbott/shared-hid-protocol.md

     message-type = OCTET  ; this will more properly defined later. message-length = %x00-3E

-The `message-type` is not fully understood, and its values differ between different devices, and are thus not part of this document.
+The `message-type` is not fully understood, and its valid values differ between different devices, so please reference the specific device document.

 The `message-length` represent the number of significant bytes in the message *excluding type and length*.

+Some devices (notably the Libre 2 reader) encrypt the message following `message-type`, and as such don't have a valid `message-length` value.

-## Initialization Sequence
+## Pre-Initialization Commands

-The devices following this protocol share the same initialization sequence, sending four messages with no payload.
-The content of the replies could be used to validate whether the device is the one expected, but their meaning is not fully understood.
+Abbott's original software sends a number of pre-initialization commands to identify the model and software version of the device, and choose the appropriate protocol implementation.

+### `0x04`

-    init-command = %x04 %x00
+    x04-command = %x04 %x00
-    init-command-reply = %x34 %x01 OCTET
+    x04-command-reply = %x34 %x01 OCTET

 The octet returned by this command appears not to be constant per device, according to Xavier's notes and experimentation.
 It is not constant across devices.
 No meaning is known for this.

+### QUERY SERIAL (`0x05`)

     init-query-serial = %x05 %x00
     init-query-serial-reply = %x06 %x0e